 People with pancreatic cancer may experience the following symptoms or signs.
 Sometimes, people with pancreatic cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Pain in upper abdomen or upper back